RedElastic/reactive-stock-trader/deploy/instructions/1-install-minikube.md

 Server: &version.Version{SemVer:"v2.14.1", GitCommit:"5270352a09c7e8b6e8c9593002a73535276507c0", GitTreeState:"clean"}
 ```

 Congrats!
-Minikube should be up and running.
+Minikube should now be up and running properly.